stonemjs/docs/src/docs/essentials/outgoing-response.md

 ## Using `OutgoingBrowserResponse`

 The `OutgoingBrowserResponse` is a frontend-only response type.
-It mimics the behavior of backend responses, but it’s meant strictly for the **browser environment** — whether you're in a full SPA or using client-side hydration in an SSR app.
+It mimics the behavior of backend responses, but it’s meant strictly for the **browser environment**, whether you're in a full SPA or using client-side hydration in an SSR app.

 This class exists to preserve a **unified API experience** between frontend and backend responses in Stone.js.
-It allows you to return meaningful responses within a browser-based flow — including redirections — without dealing with transport-specific logic like headers or cookies.
+It allows you to return meaningful responses within a browser-based flow, including redirections, without dealing with transport-specific logic like headers or cookies.

 ### Example